Is A Wetsuit Waterproof? Do You Stay Dry?

 - The carbon black coloring added to the neoprene also helps absorb heat from the sun and the outside air temperature which also contributes to the overall heating efficiency.

 The thickness of the neoprene of a wetsuit also plays a huge role in how warm you will get.
-Check out which variations work for certain water temperatures by checking out this water temp chart:

 Well, There’s Gotta Be Some Kind of Waterproof Suit, Right?